alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 ##### Argument over *sustainable impact*

-The final argument also follows the theme of the fairness pattern, but rather than addressing *equitable impact*, it focuses on *sustainable impact*.
+The final argument also follows the theme of the fairness pattern, but rather than addressing *equitable impact*, it focuses on *sustainable impact*[^sustainable].
 This is important because explanations are sometimes used as a means to justify why a specific norm was transgressed (e.g. why you were late).
 However, over time, if the same explanation is provided without a change to the offending behaviour, the explanation loses its validity.
 A similar risk is present in the automated delivery of explanations by algorithmic systems.
 For example, if an AI chatbot continues to offer the same inaccurate and irrelevant explanations, it is likely to lose the trust of a user.
 Therefore, assessments about the impact of explainable AI need to account for longer-term dynamics to ensure that the relevant systems are sustainable over time.

+[^sustainable]: Not to be confused with the related SAFE-D principle, 'Sustainability'.

 The inclusion of clinical safety and efficacy should not suggest that these goals are not significant in their own right.
 In fact, we would advocate for a separate assurance case (and corresponding pattern) on these goals specifically.
 Instead, reference is simply made to the need to ensure that some form of explanation is provided to stakeholders.